djoreilly/linux-helper/README.md

         ┌───────────────────────────────┐    ┌─────────────────────────────────┐
         │      general_health_agent     │    │           apache_agent          │
         │                               │    │                                 │
-        │  instruction: ...             │    │ instruction: ...                │
+        │  instruction: Use the tools...│    │ instruction: Use the get_sys... │
         │                               │    │                                 │
         │  tools: free_memory,          │    │ tools: get_systemctl_status,    │
         │         failed_systemd_units, │    │        firewall_cmd_list_ports, │
         │         ...                   │    │        ...                      │
         └───────────────────────────────┘    └─────────────────────────────────┘
 ```
+This is a PoC and only has a couple of sub-agents.
 The [root_agent](linux_agent/agent.py) takes the user prompt and delegates to the [sub-agent](linux_agent/sub_agents) it thinks best based on their descriptions.
 The sub-agent runs with its own context and specific instructions, using its read-only tools to get information from the system.

 The [tools](linux_agent/tools) are very simple - each one executes a common Linux command and returns the standard output to the LLM.
 Since LLMs have lots of Linux commands/outputs in their training data, they are usually able to make a good determination.
 A sub-agent is able to transfer control to another peer sub-agent, and each one will report to the user if they find something that might be the root-cause.